 Ms. Cadavid received her MS in Clinical Social Work from Columbia University School of Social Work and obtained her undergraduate degree in Psychology and Counseling from Hunter College, City University of New York.
 She is bi-cultural and bilingual in English and Spanish and specializes in migration, cultural differences, trauma, grief and loss and Dialectical Behavior Therapy.
 She was intensively trained in DBT in 2001.
 Ms. Cadavid welcomes individuals, groups and couples.
 Ms. Cadavid approaches healing from a holistic perspective and believes that living in the present moment and finding meaning creates a fulfilling life.
 Ms. Cadavid is licensed in New York and in New Jersey.

 Janice Cho is a graduate of Rutgers University with a Masters of Social Work.
 Janice specializes in individual, family and group therapy.
 Janice has a particular interest and specialty in addictions, motivational interviewing and uses a cognitive behavioral approach to therapy.
 She focuses on customizing the needs of treatment to the needs of each client.
-Janice is bilingual and speaks fluent Korean.

 Ms. Hand is a graduate of Barnard College with an M.S. from Columbia University.
 She received her Masters of Science in Social Work from Bryn Mawr College, and completed her post-graduate training in family therapy at the Ackerman Institute for Family in New York City.
 Her areas of specialization are in depression, anxiety, trauma, and life transitions, and she has extensive experience working with adults, teenagers, and couples.
 Ms. Hand is licensed to practice in New Jersey.